A Cure for Peyronie’s Disease

 No two cases of Peyronie’s disease are identical.
 Every Peyronie’s case is unique based upon the exact size and location of the penile plaques, the amount of time the fibrosis has been established within the corpora (density), and the status of a select set of patient health indicators we determined notably affect Peyronie’s outcomes.

 Much of this information is derived from data and images from duplex Doppler sonography testing, detailed blood panels and patient examination and interview.
-We’re still refining a new therapy algorithm to assist in guiding and managing the complexities of this process and hope to have it integrated within the interface of the device and a supporting application for future partner urologic clinicians.

 ExoSurge Supporting Therapeutics